Mark E. Pestana

 Pestana was commissioned as a second lieutenant in the Air Force through the Reserve Officer Training Corps.
 As an Air Force pilot, Pestana flew T-38s, KC-135 tankers, and RC-135 reconnaissance aircraft.
 He logged more than 200 combat intelligence sorties.

 He joined the U.S. Air Force Reserve in 1991.
-During his last assignment he was the assistant chief of safety for the Air Force Flight Test Center at Edwards Air Force Base, Calif.
-In this capacity he flew C-12 aircraft as a safety chase pilot for the CV-22 Osprey flight test program.
+During his last assignment he was the assistant chief of safety for the Air Force Flight Test Center at Edwards Air Force Base, CA. In this capacity he flew C-12 aircraft as a safety chase pilot for the CV-22 Osprey flight test program.
 He retired from the Air Force Reserve with the rank of colonel in 2005.

 Pestana earned a bachelor's degree in natural sciences from Loyola University, Los Angeles, in 1975.
 He earned a Master of Science in Systems Management/Research and Development from the University of Southern California in 1988.